Dubbed torture, ID policies leave transgender people sterile - Local News 8

 For those who opt against surgery, the policies’ consequences can be severe, limiting their prospects for jobs, housing, marriage and safe passage through the world.
 Since their identification documents list their genders as the opposite of how they present in public, they can easily be outed, leading to everything from bureaucratic hassles to life-threatening confrontations.

-Loh has become an unusually visible transgender rights activist in Singapore, a rigidly controlled city-state that only announced it would decriminalize sex between men in August.
+For some, the fear of being outed is so intense that they withdraw from the world.
+Loh, however, has taken the opposite approach, becoming an unusually visible transgender rights activist in Singapore, a rigidly controlled city-state that only announced it would decriminalize sex between men in August.

-At 25, she finds herself grappling with questions about her future, like whether any company will ever employ her, or whether she will ever be able to have a biological child, all because her government refuses to see her for who she is.
+Now 25, Loh is still healing from the wounds of her military past.
+And she finds herself grappling with questions about her future, like whether any company will ever employ her, or whether she will ever be able to have a biological child.

+And so, though speaking out carries risk, silence for Loh is not an option.

 “People are not getting housing, people are not getting jobs … that’s basically what we’re fighting for,” she says.
 “We just want to help people survive another day, another month, another year.”